 In fatal garage door accidents, the family may be able to file a wrongful death lawsuit.
 A wrongful death claim allows certain family members to seek damages related to the loss of a loved one, including:

 - Loss of consortium.

 The party responsible for garage door injuries may be held liable for their actions.
 After an accident, the victim can file a lawsuit against the negligent party, which may include:

 - Garage door manufacturer.

 In this article, our California personal injury lawyers discuss the frequently asked questions about garage door accidents:

-- 1. Can I file a lawsuit after a garage door accident?
+- 1. Can I file a lawsuit over a garage door injury?

 - 4. What happens if my child was killed in a garage door accident?

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

 If you have been injured in a garage door accident caused by someone else, California law allows victims to recover damages for their injuries.
 By filing a personal injury lawsuit, the victim can hold the parties responsible for the accident liable for money damages.